wlsf82/protractor-and-webrtc/README.md

 - Translation to other languages
 - Fix potential issues in the sample app
 - Make it work with Firefox and Opera browsers
-- Add test for checking ICE connection state
+- Add test for checking ICE connection state (WebRTC related)
 - Fix typos and grammar issues

 ## Lesson 0 - Setup